OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 </div>

 Visually, FSCS seem to add higher spatial density of points in areas where there is higher complexity.
-So the `h2o.kmeans` algorithm stratifies area into most possible homogeneous units (in the example above, large plains in the right part of the study area are relatively homogeneous, hence the sampling intensity in geographical space drops significantly), and the points are then allocated per each strata.
+The `h2o.kmeans` algorithm stratifies area into most possible homogeneous units (in the example above, large plains in the right part of the study area are relatively homogeneous, hence the sampling intensity in there areas drops significantly when visualized in the geographical space), and the points are then allocated per each strata.

 ```r